 - Direct Consolidation

 Federal Family Education Loans (FFELs) are no longer available, but many borrowers have not yet finished or begun repaying their FFELs.
+For everyone else, FFELs have been consolidated under the Direct Loans umbrella.
 One FFEL type, the Stafford Loan, is a subsidized loan, in which the federal government pays loan interest while the student is in school.
 FFEL loans include:

 - Stafford Loans